Inspired to build the world’s leading high-science retina pipeline

 Inner blood-retinal barrier: leakage from vascular endothelium disruption leads to macular edema and hemorrhage

-In wet AMD, there is preclinical evidence IL-6 is implicated in the development of exudative choroidal neovascularization and clinical evidence demonstrating that IL-6 is associated with development and progression of AMD, resistance to anti-VEGF treatment in wet AMD, and reactivation of disease by promoting growth of new neovascular membranes.
+In wet AMD, there is preclinical evidence that IL-6 is implicated in the development of choroidal neovascularization and clinical evidence demonstrating that IL-6 is associated with development and progression of AMD, resistance to anti-VEGF treatment in wet AMD, and reactivation of disease by promoting growth of new neovascular membranes.

 KSI-501 contains three tiers of innovation